-What does minus vision mean?
-How people with poor eyesight see How they see with eyesight minus 7
+What does “minus” vision mean?
+How people with poor vision see How people with vision minus 7 see

-Myopia is a refractive error in which the rays focus not on the retina, but in front of it.
-Because of this, distant objects are not clearly visible.
+Myopia is a refractive error in which rays are focused not on the retina, but in front of it.
+Because of this, objects located in the distance are not clearly visible.

-Myopic people never see objects with clear contours: any thing seems blurry to him.
-If myopia is combined with astigmatism, then the person does not see clear closely spaced objects.
+Myopic people never see objects with clear contours: any thing seems blurry to them.
+If myopia is combined with astigmatism, then a person does not see clearly nearby objects.

-A short-sighted person cannot see the small details of the world around him, he misses the details and nuances that seem ordinary to people with normal vision.
+A nearsighted person is inaccessible to small details of the surrounding world; he misses details and nuances that seem ordinary to people with normal vision.

 Distinctive features

-First of all, the contours of objects for the short-sighted have strange, fantastic shapes.
-If a person with emmetropic vision, looking at a tree, sees individual branches and leaves, then to a short-sighted person it seems like a shapeless green mass.
+First of all, the contours of objects for myopic people have strange, fantastic shapes.
+If a person with emmetropic vision, looking at a tree, sees individual branches and leaves, then to a myopic person it appears as a shapeless green mass.

 To a nearsighted person, all faces appear younger and more attractive.
-Interestingly, he can be mistaken in determining the age of 20 or even more years.
-Poorly seeing people can peer into the face of the interlocutor and see nothing in it.
+Interestingly, he can be mistaken in determining his age by 20 or even more years.
+People with poor vision can peer into the face of their interlocutor and see nothing in it.
 It is not surprising that they do not recognize acquaintances from afar and almost never say hello first.

 Children often suffer from myopia.
 If for some reason they refuse or are embarrassed to wear glasses, they begin to study poorly.
-Children with myopic refraction often do not see what is written on the board even from the first desk.
+Children with myopic refraction often cannot see what is written on the board even from the first desk.

-During a conversation, small details are not visible to a short-sighted person: the contour of the face seems blurry to him.
-That's why he only recognizes people by their voice.
+During a conversation, a nearsighted person cannot see small details: the contour of the face seems blurry to him.
+That's why he recognizes people only by their voice.

-• a person sees only the first lines in the Sivtsev table;
+• a person sees only the first lines in Sivtsev’s table;

 • any distant objects appear blurry;

-• TV viewing is difficult, small details and teletext are completely invisible;
+• watching TV shows is difficult, small details and teletext are completely invisible;

-• due to the blurring of small details, a nearsighted person has to read a book at close range;
+• due to the blurring of small details, a nearsighted person has to read a book at a close distance;

-• twilight vision is impaired, a person sees the silhouettes of objects.
+• twilight vision is impaired, the person sees silhouettes of objects.

 Minus 4